CHTC/Articles/2025-2-27-record-ospool-contributing-institutions.md

     <figcaption>Photo Credit: Veronica Adrover, UC Merced</figcaption>
   </figure>
   <p>
-    The <a href="https://osg-htc.org/services/open_science_pool/institutions?institution=University+of+California+Merced">University of California, Merced</a> completed their integration with PATh and the OSPool in January 2025 and has already contributed to supporting 9 fields of science, 9 projects and contributed to research on over 20 other campuses.
+    The <a href="https://osg-htc.org/services/open_science_pool/institutions?institution=University+of+California+Merced">University of California, Merced</a> recently completed their integration with PATh and the OSPool in January 2025 and has already contributed to supporting 9 fields of science, 9 projects and contributed to research on over 20 other campuses.
   </p>
 </div>